What Is An Asbestos Register

 Comprehensive Additions Included In Our Registers

-To increase the value of the asbestos register, and as a result minimise the risk of asbestos exposure and contamination, asbestos registers must be detailed and accurate.
-We understand the benefits from asbestos register comprehensiveness and achieve this via our reporting mechanisms that include:
+To increase the value of the asbestos register and to minimise the risk of asbestos exposure and contamination, our asbestos registers provide additional detail to ensure the accurate quantification of asbestos.
+Recognising the benefits from asbestos register comprehensiveness our registers also include:

 - Photos of the ACM in situ showing its proximity to surrounding objects;